gangjeuk/X-raid/README.md

 However, for Live system checking, we need to solve two problems for this project.

-1. pywin32: This package is used to read storage size accurately.
+1. pywin32: Used to read storage size accurately.
 Install it with python -m pip install pywin32.
-2. CrystalDiskInfo: This tool provides detailed information about drivers and storage.
+2. CrystalDiskInfo: Provides detailed information about drivers and storage.
 It will be included in the release

 **Install**
 ```